New York Game Awards: 5th (2016)

 In 2016, The Daily Show writer Owen Parsons took over writing and hosting the awards.
 Game studio The Molasses Flood premiered a trailer for The Flame in the Flood, and Wyclef Jean demoed music he contributed to rhythm game Lost in Harmony.

 6th (2017)

 The Sixth Annual New York Game Awards were held at the Abron Arts Center and featured a musical performance by all-women accordion band The Main Squeeze.

 7th (2018)

 The 7th Annual New York Game Awards were hosted by Devin Delliquanti of The Daily Show.
 Musician Shilpa Ray performed.

 8th (2019)

 In 2019, the New York Game Awards moved to the SVA Theatre in Manhattan.
 The event, hosted again by Devin Delliquanti with appearances by The Daily Show's Daniel Radosh, Josh Johnson and Kat Radley, featured a performance by guitarist and vocalist Maddie Rice, as well as trailer premieres for Inkle title Heaven's Vault and Shawn Alexander Allen's Treachery in Beatdown City.
+The livestream received approximately 400,000 views, a significant increase from earlier ceremonies.